PacSim/pacsim/README.md

 # PacSim
 PacSim (Planning and Controls Simuluator) is a simulator for Formula Student Driverless competitions originally developed at [Elbflorace](https://elbflorace.de/).

-Example of a pipeline running in PacSim running with visualizations in Foxglove:
+Example of a pipeline running in PacSim with visualizations in Foxglove:

 ![Demo gif](doc/demo.gif)